oracle/weblogic-kubernetes-operator/docs-source/content/quickstart/cleanup.md

     ```

 #### Remove the domain namespace.
-1. Configure the Traefik load balancer to stop managing the Ingresses in the domain namespace:
+1. Configure the Traefik load balancer to stop managing the ingresses in the domain namespace:

     ```bash
     $ helm upgrade traefik-operator stable/traefik \